 Overuse of pain meds causes up to 5% of chronic kidney failure cases every year.

 Proton Pump Inhibitors (PPIs)

-These medications (Aciphex, Prilosec, Prevacid, Nexium) are used to treat heartburn, ulcers, and acid reflux.
+These medications (Aciphex, Nexium, Prilosec, Prevacid) are used to treat heartburn, ulcers, and acid reflux.
 They lower the amount of acid in your stomach, but studies have shown that taking them for a long time can raise your chances of serious kidney problems and possibly lead to kidney failure.

 Other heartburn medicines called H2 blockers (Pepcid, Tagamet, Zantac) are less likely to cause these issues.
 If you take a PPI regularly, ask your doctor if switching to another drug might be better for you.

-Some of these, including creatine and wormwood oil, may not be good for your kidneys.
+Some of these, including wormwood oil, may not be good for your kidneys.
 Tell your doctor about every supplement you take to make sure they're helping and not hurting.

 Over-the-counter or prescription versions can leave crystals in your kidneys that may damage them or cause failure.
 This is especially true for ones that contain oral sodium phosphate, or OSP.